kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 Furthermore, since kube-proxy cannot be run as a privileged daemonset, it must either be run with a proxy or directly on the host as a service.
 In the case that it is run as a service, the admin kube config must be stored on the Windows node which poses a security concern.
 This is also true for networking daemons such as Flannel.

 ### Goals

 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->

 - To provide a method to build, launch, and run a Windows-based container with privileged access to host resources, including the host network service, devices, disks (including hostPath volumes), etc.
-- To enable access to host network resources for <b>privileged</b> containers and pods with host network mode
+- To enable access to host network resources for **privileged** containers and pods with host network mode

 ### Non-Goals